-For Linux hosting accounts, the X-Frame-Options header is sent by default with the value sameorigin.
+The X-Frame-Options header is sent by default with the value sameorigin.
 Therefore, if you want to share content between multiple sites that you control, you must disable the X-Frame-Options header.
 To do this, add the following line to the .htaccess file in the directory where you want to allow remote access:

 Header always unset X-Frame-Options